(for a full list of John Hinde projects and events, please click here)

 This is an ongoing project.

 Work, Rest and Play: British Photography from the 1960s until Today, an exhibition curated by The Photographers’ Gallery, London, includes four of John Hinde edition prints.
-It is opening at the OCT-Loft Shenzen on 9 May 2015 and will tour from here onto venues in Shanghai and Beijing.
+It is opening at the OCT-Loft Shenzen, China and will tour from here onto venues in Shanghai and Beijing.

 The Apron, Dublin Airport, Ireland is showing at Venice Biennale of Architecture 2014.
 Gary A Boyd and John Mclaughlin were selected to act as co-curators.
 The overall theme of the international Venice Biennale 2014 is entitled 'Absorbing Modernism' 1914-2014.
 They have also reproduced several of the other airport photographs including The Terminal Building, Cork Airport, Ireland.

-In March 2013 the John Hinde Collection prints were shown Art13, London.
+Art13, London - the John Hinde Collection prints were shown.

-In August 2013 our exhibition at the Print Sales department of The Photographers' Gallery ran alongside the mass observation exhibition in the main gallery, which featured some of the photographs that John Hinde took during WWII in London.
+The Photographers' Gallery Print Sales - John Hinde Collection prints were exhibited at the Print Sales department at the same time as the mass observation exhibition in the main gallery, which featured some of the photographs that John Hinde took during WWII in London.
 Through on and off line marketing, we gained coverage for the prints and later the exhibition in many national newspapers and magazines, including The Daily Telegraph, Guardian, Coast Magazine, The Sunday Times, The Daily Mail, British Journal of Photography, The Independent.
+2013

-TASCHEN produces the Portrait of a City Art Edition series.
-For each edition, limited to only 500 copies, a legendary local fashion designer has designed a bespoke fabric to line the cover, and a large signed and numbered print of one of the images from the book is included.
+Portrait of a City Art Edition series.
+For each edition, limited to only 500 copies, the legendary local fashion designer, Paul Smith, has designed a bespoke fabric to line the cover, and a large signed and numbered print of one of the images from the book is included.

 Nothing to write home about, a book of postcards and their messages, which celebrates the heyday of the British holiday postcard; with essays by Ben Highmore, National Media Museum and Edmund Nagele FRPS; collated by Michelle Abadie and Susan Beale; published by The Friday Project in 2007.
 A percentage of the profits go to Carers UK.